JamieBort/Portfolio-Website/Revamp2023.md

 - for the `content_20230328` branch.

   - Add content to the `Bio` section.
+Done.

   - Add content to the `Projects` section.
+Done.

   - Add content to the `Connect with Me` section.
+Done.

+  - Choose between the .pnp files for the `Connect with Me` icons.
+And the Font Awesome logos.

+    If I remain with the .pnp files, refactor to use fewer `<div>` tags.

   - Refactor the JavaScript to clean it up.

   - Clean up the styling.
+Specifically

+    - The buttons in the `Bio` section.

+    - The `Code the Dream` link in the `Bio` section.

+    - The `GitHub Repo` link in the `Projects` section.

   - Clean up the files: